Silk Road Adventure: Fann Mountains & Best of Uzbekistan

 Itinerary

 Day 1.
 Arrival in Samarkand.
-Samarkand – Mountain camp “Artuch” (60 km, 2 h).
+Samarkand – Penjikent (60 km, 2 h).

 Here our trekking in the Fan Mountains starts.
-This region is an incredibly beautiful corner abounding in alpine lakes and snow-capped peaks, situated at the junction of two major mountain ranges in the Pamir-Alai system – the Hissar and Zeravshan Ranges.
+This region is an incredibly beautiful corner abounding in alpine lakes and snow-capped peaks, situated at the junction of two major mountain ranges in the Pamir-Alay system – the Hissar and Zeravshan Ranges.

 Meals: breakfast, lunch, dinner.